Friday's high school football roundup: Horne stars against former team as Colonial Forge tops Woodbridge

 William Wiggins, D.J.
 Phillips and Ian Shook each ran for a score, while the defense held Tigers scoreless.

-Gabriel Newby-Morris opened the scoring for the Panthers in the second quarter with a touchdown reception, then answered Independence's second score with an 80-yard kickoff return to send the game into halftime tied at 14-14.
+Gabriel Newby-Morris opened the scoring for the Panthers in the second quarter with a touchdown reception.
+Nasir Burke then answered Independence’s second score with an 80-yard kickoff return to send the game into halftime tied at 14-14.

 |Massaponax